 All volunteer leaders must be at least 18 years of age, provided that person is at least five years older than the oldest youth in the group and that the other volunteer worker with that group is at least 23 years old.
 Individuals under age eighteen can assist a Level A, B, or C adult, but they should not substitute for an adult under the “Two Adult Rule.”)
 Teens may serve as Sunday School and Vacation Bible School teachers, under the direct or indirect supervision of a screened adult volunteer.

 All new staff and volunteers working with children, youth and vulnerable adults will be required to participate in a comprehensive training event every August.
 This policy does not address the method, scope or topics of training; only specifies it needs to occur.
 This will be a joint effort between SPPRC and Christian Education.

-The Mora and Ogilvie United Methodist Churches shall implement the following policies to foster a safe environment for children, youth and vulnerable adults:
+The Mora United Methodist Church shall implement the following policies to foster a safe environment for children, youth and vulnerable adults:

 Crime of Abuse Rule

 Persons who are deemed a threat to children and youth based on a criminal record check, application response or reference feedback will not be permitted to volunteer, be employed or be accepted as a volunteer or paid worker in any church-sponsored program for children, youth or vulnerable adults.